 Shouldn’t your bank help you make your savings inflation proof?

 dozens is a trading name of Project Imagine Ltd, a company registered in England and Wales (No. 11153882).
-We are an authorised e-money institution (FRN 900894) under the Electronic Money Regulations 2011.
+We are authorised by the Financial Conduct Authority as an e-money institution (FRN 900894) and also as an investment firm (FRN 814281).
 Our registered office is at 1 St Katharine’s Way London E1W 1UN.